DataDog/integrations-core/ibm_mq/README.md

 There are a number of ways to set up permissions in IBM MQ.
 Depending on how your setup works, create a `datadog` user within MQ with read only permissions.

-Note: "Queue Monitoring" must be enabled and set to to at least "Medium".
+Note: "Queue Monitoring" must be enabled and set to at least "Medium".
 This can be done via the MQ UI or with an mqsc command:

 ```
 > /opt/mqm/bin/runmqsc